4W4I5/Semester-7-Notes/SSD/Sessional 1 Prep/Sessional 1 Prep Notes.md

 Deploying software securely involves **hardening** the application, which means removing unnecessary services and ensuring secure configuration.
 Post-deployment, it’s crucial to monitor security logs and conduct regular audits to identify any suspicious activities.

 ## **Misuse Cases**
+- ### Definition
 	- A misuse case details how the system can be attacked or misused, focusing on security threats rather than system errors.
 		- Draw the team’s attention to security issues.
 		- Help identify potential attack vectors early in the project.
 		- Ensure security is part of functional requirements, not just an afterthought.
 - ### Examples:
 	- **Defacing a website**:
 		- An attacker’s goal might be to alter or vandalize a website's content.